 After looking through the Visitor Center and gift shop head out to the Observation Deck where you’ll get an amazing, 360-degree view of the Dam.
 The deck juts out a bit over the canyon edge giving you an incredible view of the dam, the Colorado River and the surrounding canyon walls.

 To find out everything you’ll want to know about visiting Hoover Dam in your own car as well as options for guided tours to the dam from Las Vegas you’ll want to check out our Complete Hoover Dam Guide on our website here.

 What Other Things Can You Do Around the Hoover Dam

-While Hoover Dam can be visited from Las Vegas in just a couple hours, I suggest making a day trip out of it and seeing some of the other sites on the way to and from the Dam.
+While Hoover Dam can be visited from the Las Vegas Strip in just 2-3 hours, I suggest making a day trip out of it and seeing some of the other sites on the way to and from the Dam.
 The area around Boulder City and Lake Mead has a wide variety of activities you can add to your day as well.

 The Hoover Dam is one of the seven engineering wonders of the modern world, and the views and experiences are well worth the short trip from Las Vegas.
 Since so many things in Las Vegas can be expensive, it’s nice to be able to take a free or inexpensive trip to visit the Hoover Dam.

-Since the dam is on the way to the Grand Canyon from Las Vegas, it can be a great addition to the drive out to see the canyon.
+Since the dam is on the way to the south rim and west rim of Grand Canyon from Las Vegas, it can be a great addition to the drive out to see the canyon.
 There are several companies in the area that offer combination packages for tours of both like this one.